WICG/Realms-Initialization-Control/README.md

 This lack of control is also referred to as the [same origin concern](https://weizmangal.com/content/pdf/The%20same%20origin%20concern.pdf) which is what this proposal focuses on addressing.
 It refers to how [same origin realms](#Same-Origin-Realm) leak powerful [capabilities](#Capabilities) to unauthorized entities at runtime in a fundamentally uncontrollable way.

-Introducing a new CSP directive that sets a script to run at the start of each new realm in the application's origin would solve this by allowing web applications to capture same origin realms when initialized to customize them into mitigating the risk they expose the app to.
+Introducing a new CSP directive that sets a script to run at the start of each new realm in the application's origin (as well as at its top) would solve this by allowing web applications to capture same origin realms when initialized to customize them into mitigating the risk they expose the app to.

 ## Motivation